Someblueman/direktiv/README.md

 - Auto-mark as read timer
 - Category icons and colors

-## Upgrading from v0.1.0
+## Upgrading

+- v0.3.0: Unified “Add Documents” in the TUI with multi-select.
+Use `a` to add files or directories (directories import all `.md` recursively).
+Hidden toggle now affects the selection dialog.
-Version 0.2.0 introduces the document library concept.
-Instead of browsing arbitrary directories, direktiv now manages its own library.
+- v0.2.0: Introduced the document library concept.
 Use the `import` command to bring existing markdown files into your library.

 ## Development